TheDiscorders/Automsg-Discord-Bot/README.md

 ## What is this shit ?

-This project is a discord bot in node js.
-His purpose is to connect to a discord account using puppeteer and post messages at regular intervals in discord channels.
+This project is a **discord bot** in **node js**.
+His purpose is to connect to a discord account using **puppeteer** and post messages at regular intervals in discord channels.

 ## ⛓ Configuration

 First you need to download the repository and put all the files in a folder.
-Then open a console in this folder and install the following modules :
+Then open a console **in this folder** and install the following modules :

 * Modules to install
   * npm i discord.js